 - Slow-feeder dog bowls Australia

 Eating too fast is a common cause of indigestion in dogs.
-(2) Acid reflux is not pleasant for anyone and your lovable canine may suffer from stomach pain or even vomiting if they eat their food too quickly.
+(2) Acid reflux is not pleasant for anyone and your loveable canine may suffer from stomach pain or even vomiting if they eat their food too quickly.
 However, having raised dogs for over ten years, I can confidently say that there is no way of truly communicating to a dog that they are eating too fast.
 If your dog has the tendency to inhale their food, the best thing you can do is create obstacles to slow their roll.

 Slow feeders do exactly that and fall into two camps generally.
 Slow feeding bowls and slow feeding toys.
 You can consider chew food balls as slow feeding toys, as they encourage your dog to play to release the food.
 That process inherently slows them down.

-- Automatic dog water bowls
+- Automatic dog water & feeder bowls

-Automatic dog water bowls, also know as dog water fountains, are great for those rare situations where you might have to leave your dog unsupervised for longer than you would like (and lets be real, this does happen from time to time.
+Automatic dog water bowls, also know as dog water fountains, are great for those rare situations where you might have to leave your dog unsupervised for longer than you would like (and let's be real, this does happen from time to time).

 These are designed so that the water level replenishes automatically from a reserve attached to the bowl that usually holds a large amount of additional water.